trosenkrantz/RAPTOR/README.md

 For WebSocket auto-replies, `input` is the whole payload data received, either for a text or binary frame.

 See [tcp-replies.json](src/main/distributions/tcp-replies.json) for an example.

+## TLS
+RAPTOR is purposed for testing and analysis, not for operational usage.
+When using TLS, it does not verify certificates nor hostnames.

 ## Licence